MahsaHesam/Project1/README.md

 - The rate of unemployment and inflation does not affect crime rates
 - The regression models do not show statistical significance in predicting crime rates
 - There may be other factors that are driving the crime rates

+## Recommendations & Improvements
+1. Focus on high-crime LGAs
+  - Resources should be allocated according to crime rates in each LGA
+  - Some LGAs have a different spread of crimes, therefore, crime prevention strategies should be adjusted for each area.
+2. Addressing potential socioeconomic factors
+  - More research required into other socio-economic factors that may influence crime rates
+3. Community egagement and crime prevention
+  - Develop targeted crime prevention initiatives with the community
+4. Ivest in data-driven policing
+  - Use crime data to identify patterns and hotspots for criminal activity
+5. Focus on rehabilitation and reintegration
+  - Invest in programs that may address the root causes of crimes
+  - May help in decouraging criminal activity
+6. Exploring addtional economic variables
+  - Further research to see if there is any change in results
+7. Larger time period for dataset
+  - For a more robust analysis